wp-plugins/share-center-pro/readme.txt

 3. Display buttons anywhere you want with a widget.

 == Changelog ==

+= 2.4.6 =
+* Updated Facebook code to fix like button
+* Added better variable checking to reduce PHP warnings

 = 2.4.5 =
 * Spanish translation by <a href="http://pabloromero.org">Pablo Romero</a>